- Discuss the importance of physical development and physical activity in children’s lives.

 Apply

 Adding more movement to your daily schedule is one way to support children’s gross and fine motor development.
-Use the attachment as a guide to help you think about ways to add more physical movement to children’s day.
+Use the Enhancing Motor Development During the Daily Schedule activity to think about ways to add more physical movement to children’s day.
 Share your ideas with your trainer, coach or family child care administrator.

 Glossary